 Legal anthropology, legal pluralism, legal theory, statehood, governance, constitutionalism, judicial designs, mobility of legal concepts, citizenship, autochthony, cultural translation, rule of law, mediation, comparative law, Islamic law, coloniality of law.

 Sub-Saharan Africa, particularly Horn of Africa (esp.
 Ethiopia, South Sudan, Sudan, Somaliland).

-Katrin Seidel studied law as well as African and Asian studies at Humboldt University of Berlin.
-Situated at the intersection of legal pluralism and heterogeneous statehood, her studies are concerned with the interdependent relationships between plural normative and judicial orders at different levels of regulations.
+Katrin Seidel studied law as well as area studies Asia/Africa at Humboldt University in Berlin.
+Situated at the intersection of legal pluralism and heterogeneous statehood, her research is concerned with the interdependent relationships between plural normative and judicial orders at different levels of regulation.

-The post-doctoral project builds on her PhD on Ethiopian’s state-recognized legal plural arrangement, in particular on the interdependent relationship between Islamic law and state law.
-The study attempted to better understand, in practice and theory, how these normative and judicial orders function in relation to each other, and to identify possibilities of normative conflicts and of dealing with those.
+The postdoctoral project built on her doctoral dissertation on Ethiopia’s state-recognized legal plural arrangement, in particular on the interdependent relationship between Islamic law and state law.
+The study attempted to better understand, in practice and theory, how these normative and judicial orders function in relation to each other, and to identify potential normative conflicts and how to deal with them.

-Since her original academic background is based on the continental European legal tradition centering on ‘law’ as codified state law, her research aims to contribute to the inter-disciplinary dialogue by furthering translations of lawyers’ insights into the anthropologists’ world and vice versa in order to enrich and open up the concepts of ‘law’ and ‘state’.
+In her earlier studies, Seidel was trained in the continental European legal tradition in which ‘law’ refers to codified state law.
+Her expertise in law allows her to contribute to the interdisciplinary dialogue by furthering translations of lawyers’ insights into the anthropologists’ world and vice versa.
+In this way, her research enriches and opens up the concepts of ‘law’ and ‘state’ for both fields.